tudorscanner/slate/source/includes/_hotels.md

 Given an entity_id, this endpoint will give back hotels with prices around the provided entity.
 The supported entities are any, from cities, islands, nations, places to Hotels.

-Bellboy, first of all, tries to search for the hotels related to an entity using an explicit relation - cities, administration zones and nations, and if the results are less than a minimum number of hotels the query turns out in a geographical query.
+The Hotels API, first of all, tries to search for the hotels related to an entity using an explicit relation - cities, administration zones and nations, and if the results are less than a minimum number of hotels the query turns out in a geographical query.
 This geographical query seeks for hotels using different distances, from 500 meters to 50km, till finding this minimum amount or get the maximum distance.

-When a Hotel is used as the entity queried for, Bellboy will treat this as an ad-hoc case.
+When a Hotel is used as the entity queried for, the service will treat this as an ad-hoc case.
 The hotel used as an entity will be serialized into the *hotel_pivot* object with its offers.
 Meanwhile, it will be removed from the results object.

 The following URL shows how the search prices endpoint can be used to retrieve prices for those hotels that are placed in Barcelona